DSCodeBench: A Realistic Benchmark for Data Science Code Generation: DSCodeBench Construction

 \section{DSCodeBench Construction}

 To ensure both the scale and quality of DSCodeBench, we adopt a structured pipeline consisting of task scope determination, ground truth code selection, test case generation, problem description generation, and manual editing.
 We first determine the scope to specify the categories of programming tasks.
 Next, we construct ground truth code from GitHub, which serves as the basis for subsequent steps.
 We then generate a test case script from the ground truth code, which is used to automatically produce test cases for evaluation.
 Problem descriptions are subsequently created to describe each task.
 Finally, systematic manual editing is performed to ensure consistency and correctness across all components.
-The benchmark construction process relies on LLMs, with example prompts provided in Appendix~\ref{appendix: Prompt Format}.
 Figure~\ref{fig: benchmark construction example} provides an illustrative overview of our benchmark construction process.
 The following sections introduce the details of each step in this process.